Noddy Holder: Slade

-In 1966, drummer Don Powell persuaded Holder to join The N' Betweens, a group which already included guitarist Dave Hill and bass guitarist/ keyboard player/violinist/songwriter Jim Lea.
-Together they formed the band Ambrose Slade, eventually to become Slade, one of Britain's top-selling rock bands.
-Lea and Holder turned out to be the group's most successful song-writing partnership, composing almost all of the band's songs.
-The band clocked up 21 hit singles and released 15 albums with their original line-up.
+In 1966, drummer Don Powell persuaded Holder to join The N' Betweens, a group which already included guitarist Dave Hill and bass guitarist/keyboard player/violinist/songwriter Jim Lea.
+Together the four formed the band Ambrose Slade, who later became Slade, one of Britain's top-selling rock bands.
+Lea and Holder composed together almost all of Slade's songs.
+The band's original line-up clocked up 21 hit singles and released 15 albums.

 Slade are particularly remembered for "Merry Xmas Everybody", written by Holder and Lea.
-Holder recorded the single with Slade in 1973, and the song became the band's sixth number one and the third Slade single to go straight in at number one in the UK Singles Chart.
-"Merry Xmas Everybody" has had 1.32 million copies being sold in the UK alone.
+As a single, it became the band's sixth number one and the third Slade single to enter the UK Singles Chart at number one.
+It has sold 1.32 million copies in the UK alone.

 After 26 years with Slade, Holder left in 1992, to pursue a career away from music, with regular stints as radio presenter, television personality, actor and voice-over artist.